-Then, once the courage has been mustered in the classroom, it is time to take the skill set to the next level and create training scenarios where the captain makes a bad decision and/or gives inappropriate orders on purpose.
+Then, once the courage has been mustered in the classroom, it is time to take the skill to the next level and create training scenarios where the captain makes a bad decision and/or gives inappropriate orders on purpose.
 Of course, it goes without saying, these scenarios should never create actual danger for the firefighters.
-Then, in the moment, the firefighter practices their newly acquired skill set of disagreeing with respect.
+Then, in the moment, the firefighter practices their newly acquired skillset of speaking up.

 The Five Step Assertive Statement Process

 I have previously written about this concept so I will only cover it in summary fashion here and include a link to the article.